bacpop/ggCaller/docs/tutorial.rst

 ---------------

 We'll use a dataset from `Bentley et al. (2006) <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0020031>`_.
 This dataset contains 91 sequences pneumococcal capsular polysaccharide synthetic (CPS) loci.
-These sequences are stucturally diverse, but are only ~20,000 bp in length, so can be analysed quickly on a standard laptop or desktop.
+These sequences are structurally diverse, but are only ~20,000 bp in length, so can be analysed quickly (~5-10 minutes) on a standard laptop or desktop.

 Download the files from `here <https://figshare.com/articles/dataset/Bentley_et_al_2006_CPS_sequences/21829038>`_ and unzip::

     tar xvf Bentley_et_al_2006_CPS_sequences.tar.bz2

-We will also provide out own custom annotation database for DIAMOND.
+We will also provide our own custom annotation database for DIAMOND.
 These will be the manually curated protein sequences from Bentley et al. Download from `here <https://figshare.com/articles/dataset/Bentley_et_al_2006_CPS_protein_sequences/21829071>`_ and unzip::

     tar xvf Bentley_et_al_2006_CPS_protein_sequences.tar.bz2